ahartanto/morphling/README.md

 Morphling is a SQL wrapper for database replication topology.
 Morphling helps you to determine which connection to be used when execute query to the sql database. **It's not an ORM**

+**Why you need morphling ?**
+Golang sql package is allowed you to open multiple connection, but without any restriction, means any connection you opened, can do all SQL manipulation (`insert`, `update`, `delete`, `select`), While slave database supposed to be only allowed to do `select` , with morphling it manage the master slave connection usage.

+**Why morphling can only specify one replica ?** We can use load balancer such as HAProxy or else to handle a replica set, its provide abstraction to how you want to handle your replica sets load, either round robin or else.

 #### Example